About our rehabilitation services

 Master Stroke

-Master stroke is offered to patients who have had a stroke.
-It is an 8 week self-management program, focused on secondary stroke prevention and living well after stroke.
-Patients attend twice a week on Mondays for exercise and education, and on Wednesdays for exercise only.
-The program is held in the gym at the Royal Newcastle Centre (John Hunter Hospital campus) several times each year.
+Master stroke is offered to all clients who have had a stroke or TIA.
+It is an 8-week self-management program, focused on secondary stroke prevention and living well after stroke.
+Clients attend the program twice a week on for eight weeks for education and exercise.
+This program runs several times each year.

 The benefits of Master stroke: